Chesapeake Employers Insurance Co. – HQ

-The renovation to the “Main-Street” facilities at the Little Sister’s of the Poor – St. Martin’s Home campus required that CAM raise the existing roof structure within the middle of an occupied facility, and provide a new library, salon, community store, coffee shop, formal dining facility, and common areas.
-In addition, our team renovated all main corridors within the facility, and completed a full mechanical and electrical system extension and upgrade.
+The renovation to the “Main-Street” facilities at the Little Sister’s of the Poor – St. Martin’s Home campus required CAM to raise the existing roof structure within the middle of an occupied facility, and provide a new library, salon, community store, coffee shop, formal dining facility, and common areas.
+In addition, our team renovated all main corridors within the facility and completed a full mechanical and electrical system extension and upgrade.

 In similar nature to the previous phases, the building remained occupied and fully functional throughout the project.

 Belying its small size, restoration of the chapel involved a tremendous amount of work.
-CAM’s forces completed virtually all of the work themselves with the exception of the new marble flooring, construction of the altar and installation of the new lighting.
-The plaster arches were modified and restored, the brick flooring removed and the substrate leveled for installation of the marble flooring.
-The wrought iron gate was designed, custom fabricated and installed to provide a distinctive entrance into the chapel.
+CAM’s forces completed virtually all of the work themselves, with the exception of the new marble flooring, construction of the altar, and installation of the new lighting.
+The plaster arches were modified and restored, the brick flooring removed, and the substrate leveled for installation of the marble flooring.
+The wrought iron gate was designed, custom fabricated, and installed to provide a distinctive entrance into the chapel.
 Previously exposed conduits were hidden behind new drywall.
-A new railing mimicking that of the sanctuary above was installed to separate the nave of the chapel from its seating and new millwork was installed throughout to provide the sense of history that a chapel within America’s first cathedral warrants.
+A new railing mimicking that of the sanctuary above was installed to separate the nave of the chapel from its seating, and new millwork was installed throughout to provide the sense of history that a chapel within America’s first cathedral warrants.

 Though very small in size, the renovation of this chapel presented challenges not often seen in a project of this magnitude.
 The Basilica above remained operational throughout the project, necessitating careful coordination to deliver new materials and dispose of the debris, and noise had to be kept to a minimum so as not to disrupt the frequent masses within the sanctuary above.
 The work of CAM’s Field Superintendent was often reviewed by the on-site priests and the Monsignor who, after living through two restorations of the Basilica itself, had become quite adept at scrutinizing the quality of workmanship.